Tinche/incant/README.rst

 You can't make the logger a dependency within the ``Incanter`` though, since it depends on handler-specific data.
 (You could have a separate incanter for each handler, but that's very inefficient.)

-If the incanter cannot find a dependency to fulfil a parameter, it'll just make the function require it when invoked.
+If the incanter cannot find a dependency to fulfil a parameter, you need to provide it yourself.
 Since the ``index`` and ``ip_address_handler`` don't require the logger, we can keep invoking them as before.
 However, the ``logging_handler`` handler requires it.
 Without changes, invoking the handler will let you know: